pehringer/nerve_net/README.md

 # Nerve_Net
 Like its biological namesake this is a implementation of the simplest type of neural network, that being a feedforward network using backpropagation for learning.
+This implementation uses only base python 3.10, no additional libraries required.

 ## Network Initialization
 - Returns an untrained network with the given layer structure.
 Also sets default learning parameters.